Constrained optimization of sensor placement for nuclear digital twins: Background

-Here, $\Sel \in \reals^{p\times n}$ is the desired sensor selection operator, which severely limits the number of sensors $p$ relative to the large dimensionality of the latent state.
-Moreover, the latent state is assumed to have a low-dimensional representation in a basis $\bTi$ imposed by the physics or learned from simulation data
+where $\boldsymbol{\eta}$ consists of zero-mean, Gaussian independent and identically distributed (i.i.d.) components, and $\Sel \in \reals^{p\times n}$ is the desired sensor (measurement) selection operator.
+In nuclear applications, the number of measurements $p$ is severely limited relative to the large dimensionality of the latent field.
+We encode the field dynamics as a linear combination of spatial basis modes $\boldsymbol{\psi}_k(\xi)$ weighted by time-varying coefficients

-This linear combination of the $r\ll n$ dominant basis modes defines a low-rank embedding (i.e. ROM) given by the basis coefficients $a_k$. \autoref{eqn:pod} can be written in the matrix form

-where the modes $\boldsymbol{\psi}_k$ comprise the columns of $\bTi_r$.
-Key to this compression is the number of modes retained in the model, $r$.
-This value is obtained by truncating low-energy modes from the model.
-The proper orthogonal decomposition (POD) is often the standard choice for model reduction, due to its hierarchical ordering of modes by energy contribution.
-Given $m$ snapshots of simulation data stored as columns of a data matrix $\mathbf{X} = $, POD modes are directly computed from the leading $r$ left singular vectors of its singular value decomposition $\mathbf{X} = \mathbf{UD} \mathbf{V^*}$, where $\sigma_1, \sigma_2, \dots , \sigma_m$ are the singular values corresponding to the diagonal elements of $\mathbf{D}$: